denniskniep/alarmcontrol/ReadMe.md

 Later there could be dedicated permissions for each organisation

+### Routing/Geocoding API Error Handling
+What should be done if the Address can not be geocoded

 ## Known Problems
 ### Geocoding house numbers
 Some villages does not provide house number accurate information for geocoding via Openstreetmap Nominatim